cosmo-ray/steam_deck_howto_game/README.md

 ## How to play unsupported games on steam deck

+NOTE: this repository is Badly maintain, and may have a lot of outdated informations

 ### Baldur's Gate 2

 Just switch to linux runtime in property